nomemory/tutorial-java8-streams-lambdas/README.md

 }

 // DOES COMPILE
-public static void experiment() {
+// The Abstract Inner Class has it's "own this" public static void experiment() {
     Runnable rAIC = new Runnable() {
         private String value = "Local Scope";